Wimbledon Championships: Grounds

 Since 2001, the courts used for Wimbledon have been sown with 100% perennial ryegrass.
 Prior to 2001 a combination of 70% ryegrass and 30% Creeping Red Fescue was used.
 The change was made to improve durability and strengthen the sward to better withstand the increasing wear of the modern game.

 The main show courts, Centre Court and No. 1 Court, are normally used for only two weeks a year, during the Championships, but play can extend into a third week in exceptional circumstances.
 The remaining 17 courts are regularly used for other events hosted by the club.
 The show courts were in action for the second time in three months in 2012 as Wimbledon hosted the tennis events of the 2012 Olympic Games.
-One of the show courts is also used for home ties of the Great Britain teams in the Davis Cup on occasions.
+One of the show courts is also used for home ties for the Great Britain teams in the Davis Cup on occasions.

 Wimbledon is the only remaining Grand Slam event played on natural grass courts.
 At one time, all the Majors, except the French Open, were played on grass.
 The US Open abandoned grass in 1975 for green clay and the Australian Open did so in 1988 for hard courts; the US Open eventually adopted hard courts as well.

 From 1877 until 1921, the club's grounds were situated on four acres of meadowland in central Wimbledon between Worple Road and the railway line.
 In 1908, this venue hosted the tennis events for the 1908 Summer Olympic Games.
 As the attendance at the Championships grew, it became obvious before the First World War that the 8,000 ground capacity at Worple Road was inadequate, and so the Club started looking for a new site.
 It eventually settled on an area of land off Church Road, to the north of Wimbledon town centre, and moved to its new home in 1922.
 At the time the relocation was regarded as something of a financial gamble, costing as it did approximately £140,000.
 After the Club moved to the current site in Church Road, the old Worple Road ground then became the Wimbledon High School playing field, which it remains today.